 Note that observations of the Earth have been performed in previous AOs, in order to measure the Cosmic Diffuse X-ray background (CXB), see Section 4.1.11.
+Such observations require special operations and are currently not supported.

 6.11.2 Other constraints